Kipper-Lang/Kipper/README.md

 If you have any questions or concerns, you can open up a discussion page [here](https://github.com/Luna-Klatzer/Kipper/discussions)!

-We appreciate any feedback or help! 🦊❤️
+We appreciate any feedback or help!
+Kipper is open-source and free for anyone, help us make it even better! 🦊❤️

 ## Copyright and License